nsrau/azure-docs.it-it/articles/data-explorer/end-to-end-python.md

 ---
-title: Inserimento di BLOB end-to-end in Azure Esplora dati tramite Python
+title: End-to-end blob ingestion into Azure Data Explorer through Python
-description: Questo articolo illustra come inserire i BLOB in Esplora dati di Azure con un esempio end-to-end che usa Python.
+description: In this article, you learn how to ingest blobs into Azure Data Explorer with an end-to-end example that uses Python.
 author: lucygoldbergmicrosoft
 ms.author: lugoldbe
 ms.reviewer: orspodek